Scramble for holiday season workers already near fever pitch

-Envisioning an even tougher struggle than they've had in recent years, many companies are taking steps they've not tried before.
-More of them are offering higher pay.
-They're holding national hiring days.
-They're dangling bonuses.
-They're providing more full-time, rather than part-time, work.
+Envisioning an even tougher struggle than in recent years, many are taking steps they've not tried before to recruit seasonal workers like offering higher pay, dangling bonuses and providing more full-time, rather than part-time, work.
 Some warehousing companies that fear they still won't be able to fill enough jobs, are turning to automation.

+Meanwhile, the U.S. job market is the tightest it's been in five decades, consumer confidence is near an 18-year high and online shopping is surging.

 "I can't remember the last time it was this tight," said Tony Lee, a vice president at the Society for Human Resource Management.
 "You are going to see a real battle for seasonal employees."